 Syphilis is often asymptomatic making screening a crucial element in detection and control of syphilis.

 Testing and Screening

-- Screen all groups at risk:
+- Screen all other groups at risk:

 - Screen all MSM for syphilis at least annually with blood tests for syphilis; Screen MSM more often (e.g. every 3 months) if one or more of the following applies: any unprotected anal sex, more than 10 sexual partners in the last 6 months, participation in group sex, use of recreational drugs during sex.